fruxefarms/FruxePi/README.md

 ---

 ## Installation
-These instructions will assist you to install the application and configure the LAMP stack (Apache, PHP, and MySQL) on your Raspberry Pi:
+These instructions will assist you to install the application and configure the LAMP stack (Apache, PHP, and MySQL) and install Python dependencies on your Raspberry Pi:

 First, update your package repositories.
 ```